Feeling Misled After Joining: How Can I Leave Without Serving a Full Month's Notice?

 charu-asthana

 Hi, I joined a company 4 days ago.
-In interview discussions, I was told that there were PF and health benefits associated but none were shared on appointment/offer letter.
+During the interview discussions, I was informed that there were PF and health benefits associated, but none were shared in the appointment/offer letter.
 They have just one letter.
-I signed it because I was told that the appointment letter would be separate and will have the salary structure but later I was told by the company’s finance person that they don’t have PF (it’s an LLC) and we don’t have any separate appointment letters.
+I signed it because I was told that the appointment letter would be separate and would include the salary structure.
+However, later, I was informed by the company’s finance person that they don’t have PF (it’s an LLC) and there are no separate appointment letters.
+They mentioned there is a bonus, but that too is as per company policy, which I haven’t seen either.
+Nothing is in writing.

 Please suggest a solution that could save me from spending an entire month here?